Straight to the Point

 - Warranty: 10-year limited

-Like its larger sibling, the Ironwood XL, this model made wonderfully smokey, well-browned food.
+Like its larger sibling, the Ironwood XL, this model made wonderfully smoky, well-browned food.
 We found it to be exceptionally easy to use and clean, thanks to its digital control panel, app, two side tables, wheels, side-loading pellet hopper, and pull-out ash catch bin that conceals a disposable aluminum insert.
 The Ironwood has all of the bells and whistles, but its reasonable size and cooking area will appeal to even casual grillers.

 Best For: Anyone who wants a highly usable, not-overly-large pellet grill that’s loaded with features.
 It’s easy enough for beginner grillers to use successfully, too.